micmejia/bible-dump/NKJV/Amos/Amos 6.md

 Do horses run on rocks?
 Does _one_ plow _there_ with oxen?
 Yet you have turned justice into gall, And the fruit of righteousness into wormwood,

 ###### 13
-You who rejoice over [^c]Lo Debar, Who say, "Have we not taken [^d]Karnaim for ourselves By our own strength?"
+You who rejoice over Lo Debar, Who say, "Have we not taken Karnaim for ourselves By our own strength?"

 ###### 14
 "But, behold, I will raise up a nation against you, O house of Israel," Says the Lord God of hosts; "And they will afflict you from the entrance of Hamath To the Valley of the Arabah."